Frequently Asked Questions

 - provide you with more information;

-- exercise their powers in relation to the practitioner;
+- exercise their powers in relation to

 - investigate the complaint further;